gaia-adm/data-collection/README.md

 GAIA on-premise agent is a component that performs collection of data from on-premise systems and sends it to GAIA analytics on cloud.

+# Building the agent

+Gaia agent consists of agent infrastructure and providers.
+By default, agent build contains all supported providers.
+In order to pick up provider(s) selectively, relevant environment variable must be provided with value true.
+Example:
+all providers: mvn clean install alm and circleci providers: mvn clean install -Dalm=true -Dagm=true Relevant variable names can be found in agent-impl pom.xml profiles section.

 # Quick Start Linux

 1. Unpack the distribution archive